 Dr. Mike Clutter with the University of Georgia who is a noted authority in economics noted that returns on a great silvicultural which includes things like site preparation, nutrition management, tree spacing, competition control, planting stock type, and genetics play significant roles in your rate of return on your investments.
 Dr. Clutter noted that from 15% to 22% return on investment was possible on silvicultural done right.

 As you prepare your plans for the future, I encourage you to consider all your options.
-If you have some tree planting in your plans, ordering seedlings by spring or earlier will insure you that you have the best choice of genetics available.
+If you have tree planting in your future plans, ordering seedlings by spring or earlier will insure you that you have the best choice of genetics available.

 If you have more questions about these ideas, feel free to call our staff and discuss options.